gijit/gi/README.md

 2018 March 3 update
 -------------------
+Release v1.3.4 builds LuaJIT with
+`XCFLAGS+= -DLUAJIT_ENABLE_GC64` in order to allow more than 4GB of memory use.

 Release v1.3.3 has internal updates that make progress towards calling native Go functions from coroutines.
 This is needed to restore